 Monthly membership meetings are Saturday 3:00pm-5:00pm Weekends- Please call to find out about workshops giving on Saturday.

 Please call 1-646-402-6133 to set up an Intake appointment or come in for a appointment to receive a Community Advocate that will be asisting you with your case.
-You must complete the intake first.
-Please bring copies of the following documents for the intake appointment:
+You must complete the intake first and orientation Please bring copies of the following documents for the intake appointment:

 Any other documents that are important to the case.

 The monthly Membership fee helps the organization to contiue to provide services and programs for foster youths.
 All membership fees are donated fee and are non refundable.
 You must be a pro active member and comply with our policy and procedure when you join the organization or risk your membership being closed.

 FPA 2014 Event Calendar

 Wait No More Foster Care Awareness Protest Rallies

 Come out and support the cause to bring awareness about what's going on in the foster care system.
 Foster care needs to be reform.
-Foster Parents are being disrespected and have no rights.
+Foster parents are being disrespected and have no rights.
 Foster children are not getting the services that they need.
+Parents rights are violated.
 Child abuse allegations are on the rise toward foster parents and they are not aware of their rights and steps that they need to take.

 We have protested aganist 23 Foster care agencies .
-The Foster Care Awareness Protest Rallies were held in the 5 boroughs in July and August in order to bring awareness that foster parents and foster youths are facing.
+The Foster Care Awareness Protest Rallies were held in the 5 boroughs in order to bring awareness that foster parents and foster youths are facing.
 Here are the agencies that we have protested against.We will continue to protest aganist any agency that violates the rights of a foster parent or foster youth.

 1-Harlem Dowling-Harlem Location 2-New York Foundling-Harlem Location 3-Children Village-Bronx,Harlem location 4-J.C.C.A-Bronx location 5-Episcopal Social Service-Manhattan,Bronx 6-Children Aid Society-Manhattan 7-Good Shepherd-Bronx 8-Leake & Watts-Bronx 9-Catholic Guardian-Bronx,Harlem 10-Seamen's Society-Staten Island 11-St Dominic's-Bronx 12-Cardinal Mccloskey-Bronx 13-Heart Share-Brooklyn 14-Catholic Charities-Manhattam,Bronx 15-Little Flowers-Brooklyn 16-Edwin Gould-Brooklyn,Bronx 17-Administration for Children Services 18-St Vincent Services-Brooklyn 19-Graham Windham-Brooklyn 20-SCO agency in queens